dcmartin/hassio-addons/sdr2msghub/README.md

 This add-on is for the [SDR pattern][sdr-pattern]

-This add-on may require the installation of [OpenHorizon][open-horizon], a distibuted, decentralized, zero-ops, method and apparatus to deploy containers.
+This add-on may require the installation of [Open Horizon][open-horizon], a distibuted, decentralized, zero-ops, method and apparatus to deploy containers.

 This addon is designed to produce and consume messages containing audio fragments and GPS coordinates (latitude, longitude) from software-defined-radios (SDR) attached to participating nodes.
 Messages received are processed using IBM Watson Speech-to-Text (STT) and Natural Language Understanding (NLU) to produce a JSON payload sent to a MQTT broker, e.g. `core-mosquitto` from the HASSIO addons catalog.